Clint-WooliesX/TourismProject/README.md

 ### Development process:

-- established the subject matter to be Wisemans ferry
+- established the subject matter to be Wisemans ferry.
-- thought about the MVP criteria and how I would implement that into the site
+- thought about the MVP criteria and how I would implement that into the site.
-- I decided heavy use of grids wot layout the site would demonstrate the aquired knowledge
+- I decided heavy use of grids to layout the site would demonstrate the acquired knowledge
-- I sketched by hand with pen and paper how I wanted the site to look both on dekstop and mobile device
+- I sketched by hand with pen and paper how I wanted the site to look both on desktop and mobile device
 - I began gathering the resources for the site images text snippets etc.
 - structured all the HTML in such away that I could apply the CSS to style the site for both mobile and desktop as well as apply any style sheet to test different layouts and designs.